Dr. Cheng Peng from the lab of Prof. Laurel Eckhardt has as been awarded The Horst Schulz Biochemistry Prize.

 Click here to read the spring newsletter from the greater NYC Chapter of the Society for Neuroscience

-The Hunter College department of Biological Sciences is one of the founding members of the The Center for Study of Gene Structure and Function.
-The Gene Center is a consortium of researchers within Hunter College of The City University of New York — one of the largest public universities in the nation.
+The Center for Study of Gene Structure and Function has been renamed The Center for Translational and Basic Research (CTBR) The CTBR is a consortium of researchers within Hunter College of The City University of New York — one of the largest public universities in the nation.
 It boasts unparalleled quality and diversity in its researchers on both the faculty and graduate student levels.

 The Socrates Center is a multimedia learning center for biology students.
 It is a quiet place to study, connect with other students and utilize a number of computer, audiovisual and printed resources.
 Students may also use our computers to write papers, check e-mail and browse the Internet.
 In addition, BIOL 100/102 instructors will hold their office hours in the Center.
 Tutoring in biology is also available.
 Please contact email@example.com for further info or call 212-772-5216.